Avril-Cui/61040-portfolio/assignments/assignment1.md

 However, building a solution to this problem would require deeper research in sports medicine and health science, in addition to coding the software.
 It also carries potential risks, such as recommending inappropriate exercises that could harm users.

 ### Recovery after workouts, irregular schedules, and stress
 I often struggle with recovery, as soreness, fatigue, and stress don’t always improve with rest.
-Irregular eating and sleep habits make things worse, and I’m unsure whether to prioritize nutrition, sleep, or stress management.
+Irregular eating and sleep habits make things worse, and I’m unsure whether to prioritize nutrition, sleep, or stress management for the best recovery effectiveness.
 While many apps track workouts or sleep individually, few connect these factors to show how they interact and impact recovery.
 Without better guidance, it’s difficult to optimize my health.

 However, this problem involves too many variables — nutrition, sleep, stress, etc. — making it hard to isolate solutions through a simple software app.
 It also carries risks, since incorrect guidance could hinder rather than support recovery.